opensafely/os-demo-research/rmarkdown/Rdemo.md

 ### Workflow

-For researchers using the platform, the OpenSAFELY workflow for a single study is typically as follows:

-The workflow for a single study can typically be broken down into the following steps:
+For researchers using the platform, the OpenSAFELY workflow for a single study can typically be broken down into the following steps:

 1.  **Create a git repository** from the template repository provided and clone it on your local machine.
 This repo will contain all the